Saturday, 25 July 2009

 Many traditional airlines that operate complex and costly hub networks have become synonymous with high costs and poor punctuality.
 The space in between these two groups is filled by growing number of carriers operating hybrid models, delivering ‘mixed’ operational and financial results.

-The question is how many airlines can achieve this goal?
+The question is how many airlines can achieve this?

 There are no recipes, but Southwest proved it possible.